dynamsoft-docs/capture-vision-docs/parameters/reference/shared-parameter/section-image-parameter-array.md

 # SectionImageParameterArray

-`SectionImageParameterArray` is the parameter for you to set the image processing algorithms that implemented in the task.
+Parameter `SectionImageParameterArray` defines the image processing algorithms that implemented in the task.
 Each member of the array defines an algorithm section as well as its image processing parameters.

 ## Example